ICY105/ChunkScan.Ores/README.md

 # ChunkScan.Ores
 An extension if [ChunkScan](https://github.com/ICY105/ChunkScan) that enables generating custom ores via postgen.
 This library supports:
 * Place groups of blocks (ores) in the world at random locations, in the specified ranges.
 * Filtering by biome.
 Supports 3d biomes- filter is based on individual ore vein location.
-Custom biomes are supported when added via a function tag.
-* Filtering by dimension, including native support for custom dimensions.
-Supports any world height between -2048 - 2048.
+* Filtering by dimension, including support for custom dimensions.
+Supports any world height between -2048 - 2048, however world bottom at 0 or -64 are most efficient.
 * Compatible with other worldgen, including custom worldgen (like Terralith) and other postgen methods.

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
 Requires [LanternLoad](https://github.com/LanternMC/load) and [ChunkScan](https://github.com/ICY105/ChunkScan) to operate.